BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 max(taxa_sums(physeq_raw))
 mean(taxa_sums(physeq_raw))
   ```
-We have around XXX ASVs in average.
+We have around XXX ASVs on average.
 XX in max, and XX in min (probably an extraction blank or negative control)
 </details>

 ### 2.2.
 Decontaminate your dataset using the decontam package (output: physeq_decontam)